gamingdiamond982/Econbot/README.md

 | **auth_level(id, server)** | Integer | Gets the authorization level of the user in that server.
 Returns 0 if they don't have any special authorization, 1 if they are an admin and 2 if it's a developer. | No |

 **add_local_admin(id, server)**
-adds a local admin to one server
+Adds a local admin to one server

 **add_lock(id, server, lock_level, time)**
-id, server is int
+Id, server is int

-level is int
+Level is int
 time is int in seconds

 **lock_level(id, server)**